 Regarding examples that contradict eternal security, perhaps the Apostle Judas Iscariot is most difficult for them.
-It seems that the facts revolving around this apostle must be distorted, twisted, read into and/or overlooked to maintain their erroneous view of the believer's security.
+The facts revolving around this apostle must be distorted, twisted, read into and/or overlooked to maintain their erroneous view of the believer's security.
 Even illogical and unsubstantiated statements surface to reconcile events in his life to eternal security, and all are aimed to at least cast doubt on the argument that the Apostle Judas Iscariot lost his salvation.

-John MacArthur, Jr. is no exception to this!
+John MacArthur, Jr. of Grace Community Church is no exception to this!
 The following are excerpts from MacArthur's book, The Gospel According To Jesus (1989) regarding Judas from his eternal security perspective:

-Also, remember this about Judas: he was sent forth to preach, heal the sick, raise the dead, cleanse those having leprosy and to drive out demons (Matt.
+Also, remember this about the apostle Judas Iscariot: he was sent forth to preach, heal the sick, raise the dead, cleanse those having leprosy and to drive out demons (Matt.
 10:6-8)!
 Mk.
-3:14,15 state that the Twelve, including Judas, were given spiritual authority by Jesus to drive out demons!
-For a person to indirectly say that Judas was never saved is to say that Jesus chose Judas, who was unholy, to be his holy representative!
+3:14,15 state that the Twelve, including Judas Iscariot, were given spiritual authority by Jesus to drive out demons!
+For a person to indirectly say that the apostle Judas Iscariot was never saved is to say that Jesus chose Judas, who was unholy, to be his holy representative!
+It also says Jesus violated 1 Tim.
+3 by placing a child of the devil in the highest office in the church -- apostle (1 Cor.
+12:28)!
+That is blasphemy and would make Jesus a sinner!
 [Please see our article, He was never really saved to begin with.]

 MacArthur also made the statement, "his faith was not real" in reference to Judas based on Jn.
 13:10,11 where we read, "A person who has had a bath needs only to wash his feet; his whole body is clean.
 And you are clean, though not every one of you.
 For he knew who was going to betray him and that was why he said not every one was clean."
 MacArthur "reads into" those verses as he wears his eternal security glasses and sees that Judas was never "clean" in contrast to the other disciples.
 But does this say that Judas was never "clean"?
 It merely says, at that point in time, Judas wasn't "clean" then!
 Remember, he was a disciple in the beginning, chosen to be an apostle, so he must have been "clean" at the beginning!
 Hence, MacArthur tries to make Jn.
 13:10,11 say that Judas didn't have "real" faith -- without a solid Scriptural basis!